How to DIY an Under-Deck Drainage System

 Types of Drainage Systems

 When it comes to deck drainage systems, there are essentially two choices: over-joist or under-joist.
-An over-joist system is just that: the drainage system is installed over the joists, so water never comes in contact with the joists.
+An over-joist system is just that: a drainage system installed over the joists, so water never comes in contact with the joists.
 An under-joist system allows water to trickle through the slats in your decking, run over the joists, and collect in the drainage system beneath.

 Below-joist drainage systems cause damage and wood rot in three ways: